tolipovmurodjon/home-workout/README.md

 - Designed for intuitive use with a focus on user experience and motivation during workouts.
 - Realistic exercise simulations and interactive features for an engaging user experience.
 - Efficient data management using Room database for storing workout history and user progress.
-- MVVM architecture ensures a maintainable and scalable codebase.
+- Clean architecture ensures a maintainable and scalable codebase.

 ## Getting Started 🚀